September 28th, 2019

-In Colorado, hardly anyone ever asked if we were ok, perhaps because they are so used to seeing backpackers there.
+In Colorado, hardly anyone ever asked if we were ok, perhaps because they are so used to seeing backpackers.
 Here, more people seem to be genuinely concerned when they see me on a road or trail.
-I’m banking on this today, hoping there will be vehicles on a long road walk that I’m about to start.
-I hope that I can score some water handouts, as the only water for the next 25 miles is half a mile off trail and down a steep canyon.
-I don’t want to have to take that much of a detour.
+I’m banking on this today, hoping there will be vehicles on a long dirt road walk that I’m about to start.
+I hope I can score some water handouts, as the only water for the next 25 miles is half a mile off trail and down a steep canyon.
+I’m lazy and don’t want to detour.

 The mesa walk is rather monotonous, compared to the variety of yesterday.
 Ponderosa pine trees become prevalent again.
 There’s a mix of forest and grassland.
 It’s cooler and a stiff breeze blows.
 I reach the road walk and the turnoff to the spring.
 It will be a tough 16 miles more if I don’t get some water.
 I’m already down to a little over a liter.
 But I decide to chance it and forgo the detour to the spring.

 I think back to high school when my cross country coach would haul us out of town in the back of his pickup, dropping us off in the middle of nowhere and forcing us to run the many miles back to town.
 We could have walked but it would have just taken longer.
 No one carried water and we were lucky if the coach met us along the way with some.
 I guess I’ve been preparing for this scenario for a long time.